vipinvkmenon/terraform-exporter-btp/docs/tfcodeimprovements.md

 - Default trust configuration to the SAP IdP
 - Default role collections that get created during subaccount or directory creation or when a service instance or app subscription gets created
+- Default roles that get created during subaccount or directory creation or when a service instance or app subscription gets created

 ## Improvements on Subaccount Level